Netflix/falcor/documentation/model.md

 });
 ~~~

-### 2. Set Multiple Values Using Several PathValue Objects
+### 2. Set Values Using Multiple PathValue Objects

 In order to change multiple values using a single DataSource request, you can pass multiple PathValue objects to the Model's set method.

 ~~~js
 class Model {